4dn-dcic/documentation_management/docs/source/cwl_workflow.rst

 .. note::

-          Except for the inputs and outputs, the cwl file follows the same convensions as the example above.
+          Except for the inputs and outputs, the cwl file follows the same conventions as the example above.

           The ``cwlVersion`` is v1.0